Weather

 Crowds & Costs

-April transitions into shoulder season, the slightly more agreeable weather bringing tourists with it, though you can still expect to find cheaper accommodation than in the summer and winter (upwards of 50% cheaper).
+April transitions into shoulder season, and the slightly more agreeable weather attracts tourists.
+However, you can still expect to find cheaper accommodation than in the summer and winter (upward of 50% cheaper).
 Locals love their Easter family traditions, with roast lamb and chocolate and candy exchanges, and spring skiing in the mountains has many Icelanders traveling within the country during this period as well.

 Where to Go

-As the daylight hours continue to increase, there is less snow and ice (on average) therefore offering better road conditions for renting a car and exploring at your own pace.
+As the daylight hours continue to increase, there's less snow and ice (on average), offering better road conditions for renting a car and exploring at your own pace.
 Most travelers will either start or end their trip with a few days in the capital of Reykjavík.
-A classic next stop from here is to discover popular attractions along the Golden Circle and Southern Shore routes, beginning with Thingvellir National Park and ending at the rugged coastline of Vík and Dyrhólaey.
+A classic next stop from here is to discover popular attractions along the Golden Circle and Southern Shore routes, beginning with Þingvellir National Park and ending at the rugged coastline of Vík and Dyrhólaey.

-For alternate travel itinerary options read up on our 7 Unique Self-Drive Itineraries.
+For alternate travel itinerary options, read up on our seven unique self-drive itineraries.

 Chat with a local specialist who can help organize your trip.